Arun-hanzo/Grands/README.md

 <blockquote align='center'>
 <h3>

-“6 in 10 people with dementia will experience wandering episodes.”
+“Social isolation and loneliness are widespread, with an estimated 1 in 4 older people experiencing social isolation”

-\- Alzheimer's Association
+\- WHO

 </h3>
 </blockquote>